2020 United States presidential election: Supreme Court vacancy

 On September 18, 2020, Justice Ruth Bader Ginsburg died.
 Senate Majority Leader Mitch McConnell immediately said the precedent he had set regarding the Merrick Garland nomination was inoperative and that a replacement would be voted on as soon as possible, setting the stage for a confirmation battle and an unexpected intrusion into the campaign.
 The death of Justice Ginsburg resulted in large increases in momentum for both the Democrats and Republicans.
 The president, vice president, and several Republican members of Congress said a full Supreme Court bench was needed to decide the upcoming election.

 On September 26, the day after Justice Ginsburg's body lay in state at the Capitol, Trump held a Rose Garden ceremony at the White House to announce and introduce his candidate, Amy Coney Barrett.
 After four days of confirmation hearings, the Senate Judiciary Committee voted the nomination out of committee on October 22, and on October 26, Barrett was confirmed on a party-line vote of 52–48, with no Democrats voting for her confirmation.
 This was the closest Supreme Court confirmation ever to a presidential election, and the first Supreme Court nomination since 1869 with no supporting votes from the minority party.
 It was also one of the fastest timelines from nomination to confirmations in U.S. history.
-According to a Fox News poll, a current issue for voters is the protection of the Supreme Court ruling of Roe v.
-Wade, on the legality of abortion.